CBD for hot flashes

 -

-- The local application of CANNEFF® VAG SUP additionally offers the advantage, to avoid systemic side effects, as the active ingredients act specifically in the pelvic area.
+- The local application of CANNEFF® VAG SUP additionally offers the advantage, to avoid systemic side effects, as the active ingredients specifically act in the pelvic area.

 |

-Mechanism of Action |
+Mechanism of action |

 CBD effect |